 MY EXPERIENCE ON THE LEVADA DA ROCHA VERMELHA HIKE

 When you think of hiking in Rabacal, most people head out on the famous 25 Fontes trail, which is so popular it’s not even funny.
 On a busy day, there can be hundreds and hundreds of people doing this trail.
-However, just below the 25 Fontes trail is another hike called Levada da Rocha Vermelha that has beautiful views of the Rabacal Valley throughout the hike.
-The best part was that I didn’t see a single other person on the trail.
+However, just below the 25 Fontes trail is another hike called Levada da Rocha Vermelha, which has beautiful views of the Rabacal Valley throughout the hike.
+The best part was that I didn’t see a single another person on the trail.
 It was an incredibly peaceful hike.

 When you finally emerge from the tunnel, Rabacal Valley welcomes you into its heart.
 The walls of the valley transcend above you while your eyes re-adjust to the daylight.
 From this point on the trail is quite scenic with constant views down the throat of the valley.
 If it’s been raining, you can spot many waterfalls on the ridges as they pour down into the floor of the gorge.

 You will come to a small white bridge, which is how you reach the other side of the valley.
 I actually took a long route here by heading upwards and looping around with the 25 Fontes trail but I don’t advise this at all.
 It added on 4-kilometers to my hike and I didn’t see too much extra.
 Eventually, I joined back up with the Levada da Rocha Vermelha route on the other side of the valley after my detour.

 There is a small house just after you cross the valley but it is very overgrown and I couldn’t figure out its purpose.
 Around this area, you can find several viewpoints to look down on the entire valley.

 The path now winds in and out along the ridges of the valley giving you view after view down toward the western end of Rabacal Valley.
 The Laurisilva Forest is in full-force with dense, lush greens enveloping the trail around every turn.